 However, the emergence of information technology changed consumers’ purchase behavior.
 With consumers increasingly taking control of how they shop – jumping between channels via multiple devices – Tchibo needed to re-think its business strategy and evolve its business model in order to stay relevant.
-Vivaldi was given the task to identify relevant growth areas that could bridge the gap between the online and offline worlds, and to develop a sustainable multi-channel strategy.
+Vivaldi was given the task to identify relevant growth areas that could bridge the gap between the online and offline worlds through customer journey mapping, and to develop a sustainable multi-channel strategy.

 Vivaldi Partners helped us to develop our growth strategy for how to succeed in a new century of multi-channel retailing.Martin Meister, Former Managing Director, Tchibo Direct

 Mapping the Future